 - She responds.

-- You respond to her message, ending with a personalized question inspired by something she said in her response or profile text.
+- You answer her message, share a detail or two about yourself, then end with a personalized question inspired by something she said in her response or profile text.

 - She responds again.